How to Cure My Dog’s Sensitive & Itchy Skin

 How to treat them

-Although it is almost impossible to cure allergies, it is important to address them with appropriate medication.
+Although it is almost impossible to cure allergies, it is essential to address them with appropriate medication.
 Again, probiotics may even help to alleviate this issue.
 Also, it can be problematic to find out what our dog is allergic to.
 One of the best ways of checking this is by gradually eliminating every possible allergen.
-If we notice that the allergies are getting weaker, we can slowly bring back some of the allergens in order to find out which one is causing the issue.
+If we notice that the allergies are getting weaker, we can slowly bring back some of the allergens to find out which is causing the issue.
 These are some of the well-known allergens:

 - Conditioner and shampoo

 - Cleaning products

 - Different kinds of fabrics

 We need to mention hot spots resulting from skin allergies when talking about allergies.
 The problem with this kind of allergy is that it spreads very fast.
 Also, it is most likely to affect Labradors.

 In addition, a dog may suffer from Malassezia, an irritating fungus.
 In this case, the dog can have a greasy coat accompanied by a lot of scratching.
 Also, it is most likely to affect the dog’s odor badly.